wordofwarning/wordofwarning.org/current/2013-springsummer/haphazard/index.md

 ![Ping Pong Crash](priya.jpg)
 *Ping Pong Crash and Other Sounds* – [**whatsthebigmistry**](http://www.whatsthebigmistry.com)
 A small orchestra of bodies and objects, performing a score of action and tasks – a performance of falling, inflating and pushing.
-This performance is conducted as an experiment.
-All the actions have an arrangement but I can’t say where everything will land.

-Imagine a space going off with an assortment lilos, life jackets and beach balls bouncing off the walls, the sound of 500 ping pong balls falling or a crash box of crockery hitting the floor, a march punctuated by the squeak of pet shop toys...
+Imagine a space going off with an assortment lilos, life jackets and beach balls bouncing off the walls, the sound of 500 ping pong balls falling or a crash box of crockery hitting the floor, a march punctuated by the squeak of pet shop toys…

 ![Car Conversations](cars.jpg)
 *Car Conversations* – [**Anna Macdonald**](http://www.forecastdance.org/car_conversations.html)
 There is something about being in a car that invites us to talk in ways that we wouldn’t in other places. *Car Conversations* is an installation that consists of thousands of toy cars forming tiny motorways that run along, over and under unusual spaces.
 Inside some of the cars are miniature speakers so, when you lean in closely, you can hear real recordings of people on car journeys as they sing, shout and ask ‘are we nearly there yet?’